-Even if Pass Through is set to No, PROC SQL still tries to pass the query or part of the query down to the database with implicit pass-through.
+Even if explicit pass-through is not enabled, the SAS SQL procedure still tries to pass the query or part of the query down to the database with implicit pass-through.
 This attempt to optimize performance is made without the user having to request it.
 SQL implicit pass-through is a silent optimization that is done in PROC SQL.
 Implicit pass-through interprets SAS SQL statements, and, whenever possible, rewrites the SAS SQL into database SQL.

 There is no guarantee that the SQL is passed to the database.
 However, PROC SQL tries to generate SQL that passes to the database.
-If the optimization succeeds in passing a query (or parts of a query) directly to a database, the SQL query executes on the database and only the results of the query are returned to SAS.
+If the optimization succeeds in passing a query (or parts of a query) directly to a database, the SQL query executes on the database.
+Only the results of the query are returned to SAS.
 This approach can greatly improve the performance of the PROC SQL code.
 If the query cannot be passed to the database, records are read and passed back to SAS, one at a time.
 Implicit pass-through is disabled by the following query constructs:

-- Heterogeneous queries: Implicit pass-through is not attempted for queries that involve different engines or on queries that involve a single engine with multiple librefs that cannot share a single connection because they have different connection properties (such as a different database= value).
-You can use the Pass Through property to run these queries with explicit pass-through processing.
-You can also use the Upload Library Before SQL, Pre-Upload Action, and Use Bulkload for Upload properties in the table properties panes to improve the situation. - Note: The Upload Library Before SQL property can be used to create a homogeneous join, which then can enable an explicit pass-through operation.
-This property allows you to select another library on the same database server as other tables in the SQL query.
-The best choice for a library is a temporary space on that database server.
-The operations on that temporary table can also be modified to choose between deleting all rows or deleting the entire table.
-Bulk-load is also an option for the upload operation with the Use Bulkload for Uploading property.
-It is generally a good practice to upload the smaller of the tables in the SQL query because this operation can be expensive. - Queries that incorporate explicit pass-through statements: If explicit pass-through statements are used, the statements are passed directly to the database as they are.
+- Queries that incorporate explicit pass-through statements: If explicit pass-through statements are used, the statements are passed directly to the database as they are.
 Therefore, there is no need to try to prepare or translate the SQL with implicit passthrough to make it compatible to the database.
 It is already assumed to be compatible. - Queries that use SAS data set options: SAS data set options cannot be honored in a pass-through context. - Queries that use an INTO: clause: The memory that is associated with the host variable is not available to the DBMS that processes the query.
 The INTO: clause is not supported in the SQL Join transformation. - Queries that contain the SAS OUTER UNION operator: This operator is a non-ANSI SAS SOL extension. - Specification of a SAS Language function that is not mapped to a DBMS equivalent by the engine.
-These functions vary by database. - Specification of ANSIMISS or NOMISS in the join syntax.
+These functions vary by database. - Specification of ANSIMISS or NOMISS in the join syntax. - Heterogeneous queries: Implicit pass-through is not attempted for queries that involve different engines or on queries that involve a single engine with multiple librefs that cannot share a single connection because they have different connection properties (such as a different database= value).
+For heterogeneous queries, try explicit pass-through.
+With the SQL Join transformation, you can also use the Upload Library Before SQL, Pre-Upload Action, and Use Bulkload for Upload properties in the table properties panes to improve the situation.